 Macintosh is the one more general user.
-Very few user client machines are running any of the Unix variants or Linux, although your particular client base may consist of mainly this platforms.
+Very few user client machines are running any of the Unix variants or Linux, although your particular client base may consist of mainly these platforms.
 A lot of universities and Internet kiosks run Unix machines or terminals.

-Awareness what your user group will be using in a typical scenario will help coordinate your software testing activities.
+Awareness of what your user group will be using in a typical scenario will help coordinate your software testing activities.